openml/docs/docs/Flask.md

 ### Security
 Flask backend uses [JSON web tokens](https://jwt.io/) for all the user handling tasks.
-[Flask JWT extended](https://flask-jwt-extended.readthedocs.io/en/stable/) library is used to bind JWT with flask app.
+[Flask JWT extended](https://flask-jwt-extended.readthedocs.io/en/stable/) library is used to bind JWT with the flask app.
 Current Mechanism is :
 <ol>
 <li> User logs in.</li>